BenayounP/AndroidMovieDataBase/documentation/Meta/Bibliography.md

 ## Disclaimer
 This is the "main" bibliography.
 You should also see references that help me directly in the code.

-## Bibliography
+## Links
-* How to use retrofit with room and especially flow
+* How to use retrofit with Room and especially flow
   * [Medium post](https://narendrasinhdodiya.medium.com/android-architecture-mvvm-with-coroutines-retrofit-hilt-kotlin-flow-room-48e67ca3b2c8)
   * [Github repository](https://github.com/devnarendra08/DemoTMDB)
 * How to handle flow and state in ViewModel and Composables